NikolasEnt/AI-project-template/README.md

 ## Project structure

+### Directories

-* `data` - Data, including datasets for training and saved models.
-In the majority of cases, the content of the folder should not be tracked by git
+* `data`: Data, including datasets for training and saved models.
+In most cases, the content of this directory should not be tracked by Git, except for small metadata files, like `.dvc` files, produced by [DVC](https://dvc.org/doc).
-* `src` - The project source code
+* `src`: The project source code.
-* `scripts` - Small standalone scripts
+* `scripts`: Small standalone scripts and utils.
+This directory can also contain entry point scripts, such as code to start training a model.
-* `configs` - Configuration files: yaml, json, toml, and etc.
+* `configs`: Configuration files: YAML, JSON, TOML, and etc.
-* `tests` - Unit tests
-* `docs` - Documentation
+* `tests`: Various test files, such as unit tests for `pytest`.
+* `docs`: Detailed documentation of the project, for example, as a collection of `.md` files with relevant images.
-* `notebooks` - Jupyter notebooks for data exploration and visualisation
+* `notebooks`: Jupyter notebooks for data exploration and visualisation.

+### Files

+* `README.md`: The main readme file for the project, providing a high-level overview of its purpose, functionality and how to get started.
+* `Makefile`: A makefile for automating environment build and run processes.
+It may contain additional targets, like running tests, or generating documentation.
+* `Dockerfile`: Defines the project environment.
+* `requirements.txt`: A text file listing required Python packages with versions.
+* `.dockerignore`: A file specifying files and directories to exclude when building a Docker image.
+* `pyproject.toml`: The project configuration file defines metadata and other project-specific configurations.
+* `.gitignore`: A file listing files and directories that Git should not track.
+* `.pre-commit-config.yaml`: Configuration file for the pre-commit.

 ## Environment setup